External Locate Sources

 As a custodial party or noncustodial parent, do I have access to this locate information?

 Under certain circumstances, custodial parties and noncustodial parents may have access to some FPLS locate information.

-If you are a custodial party seeking to use the locate services of the FPLS for child support purposes, you should go to your State or local IV-D child support agency and request assistance.
+If you are a custodial party seeking to use the locate services of the FPLS for child support purposes, you should go to your state or local child support agency and request assistance.

-If you are a noncustodial parent who wishes to use the FPLS for custody or visitation services, you should go to the court, which may submit your request through the State IV-D agency to the FPLS.
+If you are a noncustodial parent who wishes to use the FPLS for custody or visitation services, you should go to the court, which may submit your request through the state child support agency to the FPLS.